Dynatrace/sketchmine/README.md

 ## Testing

 Because testing is so important and ensures good quality code, we at Dynatrace use [Jest](https://github.com/facebook/jest) as our testing library.
 Jest ships with a built-in mocking library.
 To gain confidence with the testing syntax, see the [Jest documentation](https://jestjs.io/docs/en/jest-platform).
-Jest follows the Jasmine convention. <!-- CT: I've inserted a link to Jest documentation, but I suspect you can find a better page to link to -->
+Jest follows the Jasmine convention.

 The files must contain the pattern `**/*.test.ts` for unit tests and, for end-to-end testing, `**/*.e2e.ts`.
 All tests should stay in the `tests` folder.
 Even though it's possible to place tests in the `src` folder if there's good reason.